HBC to sell Lord & Taylor flagship store; wins equity injection

 HBC activist shareholder calls for special meeting to replace directors

-WeWork will also lease space for its own office-sharing operations in HBC's flagship stores on Queen Street in downtown Toronto, Granville Street in Vancouver and Galeria Kaufhof in Frankfurt, Germany as a way to use the big stores' space more productively.
+WeWork will also lease space for its own office-sharing operations in HBC's flagship stores on Queen Street in downtown Toronto, Granville Street in Vancouver and Galeria Kaufhof in Frankfurt, Germany, as a way to use the big stores' space more productively.
 HBC said it expects "minimal impact" on its bottom line from the revamping.

 "HBC and WeWork have been working together to reimagine retail environments for current and future generations," Richard Baker, HBC's executive chairman, said in a statement.
 "This is a transformative partnership that rethinks how retailers create exciting environments and leverage less productive space while substantially improving the value proposition."